jeremybusk/sumologic/sumo-archive/README.md

 You can encrypt the json.zst to json.zst.enc files with very long key for universal portability.

 Encryption will increase time & resource usage to retrieve.

+# Cost Savings

+Use an Azure Container Instance in same region as blob storage account.

+Spin Azure Container Instance up only when needed.

+Make sure you have enough RAM to support in-memory options for max file sizes.

+Azure Function App is another option where you only pay when used.